dsuryd/dotNetify-Elements/DevApp/server/Docs/Layout/Panel.md

 ﻿## Panel

 The element to arrange the layout of other elements.
-It automatically inserts fixed gap between child components, and provide properties for various layout configuration.
+It automatically inserts fixed gap between child components, and provide properties for various layout configuration, including _css_ property for inline styling using css syntax.

 [inset]